aquasecurity/tracee/docs/docs/events/index.md

 # Events

-Events refer to the system activity that tracee monitors.
-There are two types of events, built-in events that are part of Tracee and custom events, which are user defined events.
+Events refer to the system activity that Tracee monitors.
+There are two types of events: built-in events that are part of Tracee and custom events, which are user-defined events.

 As part of built-in events, there are six types of events: